spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/virtual-deployment/vm-edge-host.md

 Perform the following steps to proceed with the installation at the site in your VMware environment.

-1. Log in to vCenter Server using the vSphere Client.
+1. Log in to the vCenter Server using the vSphere Client.

 2. Navigate to **VMs and Templates** and right-click on the desired folder, then select the option **Deploy VM(s) from this OVF template**.